Health + Hospitals

 Cancellations + Event Announcements

-○ Yesterday, the City of Greenville made the difficult decision to cancel this year’s Poinsettia Christmas Parade.
+○ The City of Greenville made the difficult decision to cancel this year’s Poinsettia Christmas Parade.
 The Department of Events and Cultural Affairs is working on alternative events that are safe + festive for the community. 🎄

 ○ Highlands Food & Wine Festival has been cancelled because of COVID-19.
 Event organizers have announced they will be hosting a music festival in the spring called Bear Shadow with several of the same musicians from this year’s festival on the roster.
 More information on ticket refunds and exchanges can be found here.